ONLINE BASIC COURSE

 The automatic distinction between fibers and granules is based on a simple shape recognition.
 In addition, optical instruments are capable of detecting metallic reflections of particles.
 It has become common to distinguish between matt and metallic glossy particles.
 This typification allows a more accurate assessment of damage potential.

 Nevertheless, it is to be emphasized that the identification of metals by means of light-optical methods represents more of an "estimate", rather than a reliable material analysis.
 Especially if particles have a corroded surface, which is often the case, metallic reflections cannot be seen.
 On the other side, metallic pseudo reflections can be caused by glossy plastic or glass particles.
-If a particle's material and thus its origin is to be reliably identified, other methods such as SEM-EDX or molecular spectroscopy have proven to be flawless.
+If a particle's material and thus its origin is to be reliably identified, other methods such as SEM-EDX or Molecular Spectroscopy have proven to be flawless.